eigerco/axelar-contract-deployments/starknet/docs/deploy.md

 - Salt is optional but recommended for deterministic addresses
 - Constructor calldata must match contract's constructor signature
 - Deployment saves contract address to config for future reference
-- For mainnet, always use offline workflow with hardware wallets
+- For mainnet, it's required to use offline workflow with hardware wallets